Andre-lab/evodock/README.md

 ### Setting up an EvoDOCK ensemble from AlphaFold outputs

 The script `scripts/af_to_evodock.py` converts AlphaFold2 (AF2) and AlphaFold-Multimer (AFM) predictions to an EvoDOCK ensemble.
 It is well documented.
 Use `python scripts/af_to_evodock.py -h` to see more.
-The structures of the output ensemble will already be prepacked and running ```prepacking.py``` is not nescesarry.
+The structures of the output ensemble will already be prepacked.

 Below are 2 examples of running the script for creating an ensemble for Local assembly or Global assembly.
 To run the example you need to download the AlphaFold data `af_data.tar` [here](https://zenodo.org/doi/10.5281/zenodo.8047513).